runwiththerhythm/growing-guide/README.md

 ### Colour Scheme

-⚠️INSTRUCTIONS ⚠️

-Explain your colors and color scheme.
-Consider adding a link and screenshot for your color scheme using [coolors](https://coolors.co/generate).

-When you add a color to the palette, the URL is dynamically updated, making it easier for you to return back to your color palette later if needed.
-See example below:

-⚠️ --- END --- ⚠️

-I used [coolors.co](https://coolors.co/080708-3772ff-df2935-fdca40-e6e8e6) to generate my color palette.

-- `#000000` primary text.
-- `#3772FF` primary highlights.
-- `#DF2935` secondary text.
-- `#FDCA40` secondary highlights.

 ![screenshot](documentation/coolors.png)

 ### Typography

-⚠️ INSTRUCTIONS ⚠️

-Explain any fonts and icon libraries used, like **Google Fonts**, **Font Awesome**, etc. Consider adding a link to each font used, the Font Awesome site (if used), or similar icon library.

-⚠️ --- END --- ⚠️

 - [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.
 - [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.
-- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.

 ## User Stories

-⚠️ INSTRUCTIONS ⚠️

-In this section, list all of your possible user stories for the project.
-Samples have been provided below using the example walkthrough project for your inspiration.
-Make sure to adjust to match your own project features!

-⚠️ --- END --- ⚠️

 | Target | Expectation | Outcome |
 | --- | --- | --- |